ZhenyaKh/coco-beholder/README.md

-# CoCo-Beholder: Testing Congestion Control Schemes
+# CoCo-Beholder: Testing Congestion Control

 CoCo-Beholder is ensured to work with Python 2.7, 3.5, 3.6, and 3.7.
 CoCo-Beholder installation script `install.sh` installs Python 2 library dependencies by default.
 For Python 3, please, comment out the corresponding lines in the installation script.

+## Testing

 ## Installation